Meet Our Missioners

 Dr. Gay Garrett, a general surgeon in Washington, D.C., has served annually on Solidarity Bridge mission trips since 2010.
 The recipient of our 2018 Solidarity Award, she is featured in the short film, Heal and Be Healed.
 “Mission trips are about empowerment.
 We’re training Bolivian medical teams to carry on this work after we leave,” explains Dr. Garrett.
 “When we train one person we’re healing many."

 Fr.
 Bob is Pastor Emeritus of St. Nicholas Parish in Evanston and SB Board Member.
 In addition to serving on numerous mission trips since 2007, Fr.
-Bob tirelessly raises support and awareness of the SB mission through visits to parishes in the Chicagoland area.
+Bob tirelessly raises support and awareness for Solidarity Bridge through visits to parishes in the Chicagoland area.
 Learn more about Fr.Bob and his reflections on his latest mission to Cochabamba.